-Preventative maintenance of control measures used to comply with the Permit effluent limits can avoid situations that result in discharges of pollutants to the environment.
-Part 6.2.5 of the 2021 MSGP specifies control measures will have a schedules or frequency for maintenance and procedures specifying how maintenance is conducted.
-Part 6.5 requires documentation of maintenance and repairs including the date(s) of regular maintenance.
-See Attachment for the Scheduled Maintenance Log.
+Preventative maintenance of control measures used to comply with non-numeric effluent limits can avoid situations that result in discharges to the environment.
+Part 5.2.5 of the 2021 MSGP specifies control measures will have a schedule or frequency for maintenance and procedures specifying how maintenance is conducted.
+Part 5.5 requires documentation of maintenance and repairs including the date(s) of regular maintenance.
+See Attachment 10 for the Scheduled Maintenance Log.